-This year we are honored not only one of most beloved pediatricians in New York City, but one of the world’s most important contributors to the science of gender-specific medicine.
-He is a rare combination of superb clinical expertise and ground-breaking scholarship.
-For over two decades he has worked with us to highlight the importance of understanding and acknowledging the differences between males and females, often pointing out that pediatrics was the first medical discipline to understand the importance of biological sex in determining how humans develop and function.
+This year, we are honoring not only one of most beloved pediatricians in New York City, but one of the world’s most important contributors to the science of gender-specific medicine.
+Dr. George M. Lazarus is a rare combination of superb clinical expertise and ground-breaking scholarship.
+For over two decades, he has worked with us to highlight the importance of understanding and acknowledging the differences between males and females, often pointing out that pediatrics was the first medical discipline to understand the importance of biological sex in determining how humans develop and function.

 In his foreword to the second edition of our textbook, Principles of Gender-specific Medicine, he wrote: “Two year old children know their sex.
 A child that age doesn’t know much, but a boy knows he is a boy, a girl knows she is a girl.
 Young children don’t know exactly how or why boys and girls are different, but they know that they are.
 In that respect, they are exactly like medical scientists.”

 Marianne J. Legato, MD, Ph.
 D. (hon. c.), FACP is an internationally renowned academic, physician, author, lecturer, and pioneer in the field of gender-specific medicine.
 She is a Professor Emerita of Clinical Medicine at Columbia University College of Physicians & Surgeons and an Adjunct Professor of Medicine at Johns Hopkins Medical School.
 Dr. Legato is also the Director of the Foundation for Gender-Specific Medicine, which she founded in 2006 as a continuation of her work with The Partnership for Gender-Specific Medicine at Columbia University.
 She received an honorary PhD from the University of Panama in 2015 for her work on the differences between men and women.